cli-kit/cli-argparse/README.md

 ##### Strict

 A `boolean` that indicates that only known arguments (those declared in the options and flags properties) are accepted, all other arguments will be placed in the unparsed array.

-### Result

-The result object contains the fields:

-* `flags`: Object containing arguments treated as flags.
-* `options`: Object containing arguments treated as options with values.
-* `raw`: Array of the raw arguments parsed.
-* `stdin`: Boolean indicating whether `-` is present in the argument list.
-* `unparsed`: Array of values that were not parsed.

 ## License